JeCheeseSmith/Clash-of-ppdb-s/documentation/autoBuild.md

 pip3 install -r requirements.txt
 ```

-3. Call the script frequently using CRON (user: app)
+3. Call the script frequently using CRON (user: app).
+It also logs towards the "syslog" under the name "ppdb"

 ```
 */5 * * * * /home/app/script.sh 2>&1 | logger -t ppdb